-Prof Quek currently heads the Division of Paediatric Cardiology, and his interests are heart disease in children (both congenital and acquired) and Kawasaki disease.
+Professor Quek currently heads the Division of Paediatric Cardiology, and his interests are heart disease in children (both congenital and acquired) and Kawasaki disease.
 In research, Prof Quek successfully defended his thesis and was awarded a Doctorate in Medicine.
-He has published extensively in peer-reviewed journals and participated in many international conferences, both to present papers and as invited faculty.
-In recognition of his many contributions to cardiology, he was awarded Fellowship of the American College of Cardiology.
-Prof Quek is also the only Singaporean to be accorded the honor of being a Council Member of the Adult Congenital and Pediatric Cardiology Section of the American College of Cardiology.
+He has published extensively in peer-reviewed journals and participated in many international conferences, both to present lectures and as invited faculty.
+In recognition of his expertise and stature in the specialty, he was awarded Fellowship of the American College of Cardiology.
+Prof Quek is also the only Singaporean to be accorded the honor of being a Council Member of the Adult Congenital and Pediatric Cardiology Section of the American College of Cardiology for 3 full-terms running.
 He is also a Fellow of the Royal College of Paediatricians and Child Health (United Kingdom), Academy of Medicine and College of Paediatricians and Child Health, Singapore.

-For his many outstanding contributions to clinical service, Prof Quek was bestowed the National Medical Excellence Awards 2013 (Outstanding Clinical Quality Activist Award) by the Ministry of Health, Singapore, and the inaugural NUHS-Mokhtar Riady Pinnacle Award 2013 (Excellence Award) by the National University Health System
+For his many outstanding accomplishments in clinical service and contributions to healthcare, Professor Quek was bestowed the National Medical Excellence Awards 2013 (Outstanding Clinical Quality Activist Award) by the Ministry of Health, Singapore, and the inaugural NUHS-Mokhtar Riady Pinnacle Award 2013 (Excellence Award) by the National University Health System.